opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 ### Values

-- Default value: true
+- Default value: `true`
 - Valid values: `false`, `true`

-## Remote model eligible node roles setting
+## Remote model eligible node roles

-This setting allows admin to control on which node remote models can run.
-Default value for this setting is `["data", "ml"]` that allows remote model to run on data node and ML node by default.
+This setting allows a cluster admin to control the types of nodes on which externally hosted models can run.

 ### Setting